spedemon/depthembedding/README.md

 # References

 [1] Machine learning for the calibration of depth-of-interaction gamma-cameras.
 Stefano Pedemonte, Larry Pierce, Koen Van Leemput.
-Submitted to IEEE Transactions on Nuclear Science in Aug 2016.
+Physics in Medicine and Biology, 2017.